taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Asoka: **"*Attack?!*"**

-Iri suddenly re-animates and broadcasts another voice not its own.
+Asoka scoops up Iri and begins running down the valley, but Iri suddenly re-animates and broadcasts another voice not its own.

 Iri: **"Soka, stay away, don't come back!!"**

-Asoka grabs Iri, aghast to hear...
+Asoka clutches Iri to their chest, looking down the mountainside with terrified eyes at the sight of enormous wolves tearing through their village, aghast to hear...

 Asoka: **"*Mom??!!*"**